 Late Detection

 CANCER DETECTION

 Surveillance Tools

 Importance of Early Detection

 Distinct Features of IBD-Related Cancer

 Challenges of Current Surveillance

 Cancer surveillance

 Colon cancer surveillance consists of a search for abnormalities during a colonoscopy and subsequent pathology review of biopsy samples.
-26,27

-An endoscopetransmits video to

-visually detect polyps
+An endoscope transmits video to visually detect polyps or dysplasia

-or dysplasia

-A claw on the endoscope snips biopsies (bits of tissue)

-The biopsies are sliced very thin for review by a pathologist under a microscope
+A claw on the endoscope snips biopsies (bits of tissue) The biopsies are sliced very thin for review by a pathologist under a microscope

-Colonoscopic surveillance and management has resulted in important improvements in patient safety in IBD.28-33

-But surveillance for IBD patients is different than screening for average risk patients - and less effective.
-34-41

-Up to 50% of IBD-related cancer is missed during cancer surveillance

-IBD cancer is different 17,42-45

-Typical colon cancer arises from polyps, piles of abnormal cells that grow away from the colon wall, becoming progressively larger, often over 10+ years, before transforming into cancer.
+Colonoscopic surveillance and management has resulted in meaningful improvements in patient safety in IBD.28-33 But surveillance for IBD patients is different than screening for average risk patients - and less effective.34-41 Up to 50% of IBD-related cancer is missed during cancer surveillance IBD cancer is different17,42-45 Typical colon cancer arises from polyps, piles of abnormal cells that grow away from the colon wall, becoming progressively larger, often over 10+ years, before transforming into cancer.
 IBD-related cancer begins with a kind of tissue damage called dysplasia that spreads along the colon wall or invades down rather than popping up.
-It also develops into cancer faster, in 1-3 years.32, 47-49

-Younger Patients

-More

-Difficult to

-Detect

-More Aggressive

-More Resistant to Treatment

-70% of IBD dysplasia is flat

-Though most dysplasia does not develop into cancer, flat dysplasia is much more likely to progress.
-32, 50-52
+It also develops into cancer faster, in 1-3 years.32, 47-49 Younger Patients More Difficult to Detect More Aggressive More Resistant to Treatment 70% of IBD dysplasia is flat Though most dysplasia does not develop into full cancer, flat dysplasia is much more likely to progress32, 50-52

-A biopsy covers 1/20th of 1% of the colon - not very much!

-The IBD cancer above was missed; biopsies (red) were taken outside the margins of the growth (white).
+The IBD cancer below was missed; biopsies (red) were taken outside the margins of the growth (white).
 This sampling error meant a delayed diagnosis for the patient.
+A biopsy only covers 1/20th of 1% of the colon.

-Grades of dysplasia

-Pathologists classify dysplasia into categories, called grades, to indicate the degree of abnormality.
-54, 55
+Grades of dysplasia Pathologists classify dysplasia into categories, called grades, to indicate the degree of abnormality.

 A problem in IBD cancer surveillance is that active inflammation can render biopsies unreadable.
-In other words, the patients at highest risk, those with persistently active disease, are more likely to have pre-cancer that is difficult to identify.
-56-58
+In other words, the patients at highest risk, those with persistently active disease, are more likely to have pre-cancer that is difficult to identify.56-58 Dysplasia?

-Dysplasia?
 Maybe?

-Grading dysplasia is subjective and experts can disagree.
-58-60

-The dysplasia samples below were reviewed independently by 20 expert pathologists.
+Grading dysplasia is subjective and experts can disagree.58-60 The dysplasia samples below were reviewed independently by 20 expert pathologists.
 The pie charts highlight the interobserver variability.
 Failure to correctly identify dysplasia can be an important issue.
 Even a single finding of "indefinite" dysplasia significantly changes a patient's risk.31, 62-64

 40% of pre-cancer in IBD takes on a non-conventional appearance.
-65

 Non-conventional dysplasia is often misclassified.

-It is also more likely to progress to a full cancer than conventional dysplasia.
-66-69

-Managing dysplasia

-There is no universally agreed upon framework for managing dysplasia.

-Strategies rely on factors such as resectability, grade, extent/location, prior history, size, flatness, and detection via targeted vs random biopsy.
-70-77
+It is also more likely to progress to a full cancer than conventional dysplasia.66-69 Managing dysplasia There is no universally agreed upon framework for managing dysplasia.
+Strategies rely on factors such as resectability, grade, extent/location, prior history, size, flatness, and detection via targeted vs random biopsy.70-77

-Colectomy

-The decision to undergo colectomy is often difficult.
+Colectomy The decision to undergo colectomy is often difficult.
 Surgical removal of the colon is a major procedure with major possible complications.
 It also means a temporary ostomy bag if not a permanent one.
 In surveys of IBD patients about what level of cancer risk they think warrants a colectomy, responses cluster around 50%.
 Patients are willing to take a coin toss on colon cancer to avoid this surgery.